atharvamaurya-analytics/EduTrak/README.md

 - **Dataset Management** — upload new behavior/engagement CSVs on the fly; auto-preprocessing (median-fill numeric nulls, "Unknown" for categorical) and dynamic table creation, switchable from the sidebar without redeploying

 **Student**
-- **My Progress** — personal dashboard with percentile ranks vs. class, a radar chart (You vs. Class Average), and a CSV export of their own report
+- **My Progress** — personal dashboard with a full profile snapshot, a "You vs. Class Average" side-by-side bar comparison across study hours/grades/engagement, auto-generated personalized recommendations, and a CSV export of their own report

 **Platform**
 - Role-based auth (Admin/Instructor vs. Student) with sign-up, session state, and logout